Colonoscopy Procedure in New York City, NY

 For this examination, your doctor will insert a thin, flexible tube called a colonoscope into your rectum and advance the ‘scope until the entire colon is seen.
 The examination is carried out under monitored anesthesia so that it is safe and painless.
 The colonoscope is equipped with video technology allowing your gastroenterologist to clearly visualize the entire length of your colon on a monitor.
 A clear view of the colon lining allows the doctor to detect growths, areas of inflammation or other abnormalities.

-There are several reasons why your physician at Concorde Gastroenterology may have recommended a colonoscopy.
+There are several reasons why your physician at Vanguard Gastroenterology may have recommended a colonoscopy.
 Screening examinations are recommended for those over 50 years and for those at higher risk for colon cancer, such as those with a family history of colon cancer or those with longstanding ulcerative colitis.
 On the other hand, you may require a diagnostic exam in order to evaluate symptoms such as blood in your stool or chronic diarrhea.

-Concorde Gastroenterology strongly supports regular screening colonoscopies in order to prevent colon cancer and save lives.
+Vanguard Gastroenterology strongly supports regular screening colonoscopies in order to prevent colon cancer and save lives.
 The primary purpose of a screening colonoscopy is to find and remove small growths called polyps.
 The vast majority of polyps removed during a colonoscopy are benign.
 Benign polyps may be adenomas, which are classified as pre-cancerous because they have malignant potential.
 Other types of benign polyps, such as inflammatory or hyperplastic polyps, may be found – these are not pre-cancerous and do not necessarily need to be removed.
 It is only the adenomas that have malignant potential and should be removed.
 The colonoscopist can remove these polyps during the procedure.
 By removing adenomas, the transformation of these polyps into cancer is prevented, thus preventing colon cancer.
 By preventing colon cancer, colonoscopy has the potential to save lives.

 What Are The Risk Factors For Colon Cancer?